john-kidd/patterns/composition/workflow/README.md

 # workflow

-Workflow provided a pattern for chaining functions together.
+Workflow provides a pattern for chaining functions together.

 The pattern offers 3 variations:

 1. runAll
 takes a set of functions and runs all returning a result with any errors